Taj Mahal Brief Homage

 The bottom line is that Henry Saint Claire Fredericks Jr. is a national treasure.
 It’s one thing that I learned in college.

 Carl Weinschenk is a freelancer in the New York City area who writes about telecommunications, information technology and music.
-He publishes The Daily Music Break, HiFi & Vinyl Now and runs The Internet Music Mapping Project, a constantly growing listing of music-related websites.
+He publishes The Daily Music Break and runs The Internet Music Mapping Project, a constantly growing listing of music-related websites.

 Taj Mahal Brief Homage